alevchuk/first-branch/README.md

 ## Why "init"?

 Branch name "init" can be a replacement for "master" in source code repositories because this is the branch were all the initial development is done.
 Another option is "main".
-"Main" stresses the imporance of the branch.
+"Main" stresses the importance of the branch.
 Yet git is pull based.
 People only pull whenever and from wherever they want.
 The importance of a given branch is subjective.
 So in that regard "main" would not be accurate.

-## Satus of this doc/tool
+## Status of this doc/tool

-Currently this documentation and tooling will help your rename the "master" branch and occurances of "master" in text.
+Currently this documentation and tooling will help your rename the "master" branch and occurrences of "master" in text.

 I try to add the handling of other terms this month...